lif31up/model-agnostic-meta-learning/README.md

 ---

 ## Model-Agnostic Meta-Learning for Few-Shot Image Classification
-The main purpose was to implement the from-scratch Model-Agnostic Meta-Learning (MAML) algorithm that's easy to execute on educational cloud environments.
+FSL (Few-Shot Learning) enables models to generalize to new tasks with only a few labeled examples.
+MAML achieves this by optimizing parameters that can quickly adapt to new tasks through gradient-based updates, allowing the model to learn efficiently from limited data.

 * **Task**: classifying image with few dataset.
 * **Dataset**: `omniglot futurama`

-FSL(Few-Shot Learning) focuses on enabling models to generalize to new tasks with only a few labeled examples.
-MAML achieves this by optimizing for local/gloval parameters concept that can quickly adapt to new tasks through gradient-based updates, allowing the model to efficiently learn from limited data. **[More explanation on GitBook]**

 ### Configuration
 `confing.py` contains the configuration settings for the model, including the framework, dimensions, learning rates (alpha, beta), and other hyperparameters like kernel size.